yanbozyb/AE_CSAL/README.md

    ```
    notes:
       - log into your VM via "ssh root@localhost -p 32001"
-      - please change -hda qemu img to your path
+      - please change "/path/to/centos.qcow2" to your image path
       - please change path to the actual vhost path from vhost app log

 ## 4. Evaluation Instructions (18+ hours)